Scandinavia and the Nordic region may be a small corner of the world, yet are dynamic societies with rich histories, literatures, and cultures.

 The courses and study abroad opportunities that we offer at Augustana serve to provide students with a broad, thorough understanding of what has shaped Scandinavian distinctiveness through various historical periods.

 Scandinavia is also where Augustana begins!
-Scandinavian Studies allows students to explore the rich history of the college, from its founding by Swedish immigrants a century and a half ago, as well as participate in its ongoing traditions and partnerships with Scandinavia schools.
+Scandinavian studies allows students to explore the rich history of the college, from its founding by Swedish immigrants a century and a half ago, as well as participate in its ongoing traditions and partnerships with Scandinavian schools.